X-Sharp/xsharp-notebooks/README.md

 # XSharp Notebooks
-Welcome to the home of X# Notebooks.
+Welcome to the home of **X# Notebooks**.
 Get started learning X# with X# notebooks powered by .NET Interactive and VS Code.
+All the Notebooks have been written using the **Core** *dialect* of X#, but don't forget that the full version of X# Language support several xBase Dialects : Visual Objects, Vulcan.NET, xBase++, Harbour, Visual FoxPro and more.

 ## How to Install